wshelley/washing-days/README.md

 # Washing Days

-Predicting the ideal times to dry clothes outside using meteorological data
+Predicting the ideal times to dry clothes outside using meteorological data.

+Currently using **temperature, relative humidity, precipitation, wind speed and direct solar radiation** to calculate the best time frames.
+Further refinment will be based on real-world testing.
+See washing-days.py for more information.

 ## Live Demo